front door

 On Friday 29 July 1932, the four once again travel across the forest, greens and browns making an impressionist painting as the train rattles along the now-familiar line.
 At Christchurch, they hire a taxi to take them to the old girl’s address, a sense of anticipation building.
 They take tea on the lawn, watching the sun set in a riot of reds and oranges.
 Then they go inside and to their rooms to robe.

-The Crotona Fellowship meet on New Year’s EveLater there will be a private party at the pub, in deference to the legal limits on alcohol sales introduced as a 'temporary' measure during the Great War, and the Southampton party will stay over, For now, though, following the rite, there’s a long discussion of “The Dragon and the Elementals”, the oddest part of the correspondence course yet.
+The Crotona Fellowship meet on New Year's Eve.
+Later there will be a private party at the pub, in deference to the legal limits on alcohol sales introduced as a 'temporary' measure during the Great War, and the Southampton party will stay over, For now, though, following the rite, there's a long discussion of "The Dragon and the Elementals", the oddest part of the correspondence course so far.
 At about eleven, preparations for the party begin.
-The man in work-clothes sips a pint thoughtfully.
-His family has lived in the New Forest for generations, he works with heavy horses and is the brother of a clairvoyant of whom the old girl is quite fond.
-Less than twenty years ago he and his horses, commanded by the old colonel who is also a member of the group, survived the hell that was Mons, but he thinks he’s more afraid now than he was then.
-Then, there wasn’t time to think.
-Resolutely, he turns and approaches the old girl to take the plunge before he has time to change his mind.
+The new couple are in workday clothes and seem slightly uncomfortable, though no-one else minds.

-You’ll be needing six
+You'll be needing one extra.

 I beg your pardon?